Hooverville

 Hoovervilles were shanty towns and slums built during the Great Depression by the homeless in the United States.
 They were named after Herbert Hoover, who was president of the United States during the onset of the Depression and was widely blamed for it.
 The term was coined by Charles Michelson.
 There were hundreds of Hoovervilles across the country during the 1930s.

 Homelessness was present before the Great Depression, and was a common sight before 1929.
 Most large cities built municipal lodging houses for the homeless, but the Depression exponentially increased demand.
 The homeless clustered in shanty towns close to free soup kitchens.
 These settlements were often trespassing on private lands, but they were frequently tolerated or ignored out of necessity.
-Franklin D. Roosevelt's New Deal enacted special relief programs aimed at the homeless under the Federal Transient Service (FTS) which operated from 1933 to 1939, this did not though mitigate the prevalence of Hoovervilles.
+Franklin D. Roosevelt's New Deal enacted special relief programs aimed at the homeless under the Federal Transient Service (FTS), which operated from 1933 to 1939, though this did not mitigate the prevalence of Hoovervilles.

-Paterson, New Jersey 1937.
-Bachelor shacks in outskirts of Paterson, on "Molly Jan Brook."
+Paterson, New Jersey, 1937.
+Bachelor shacks in the outskirts of Paterson on "Molly Ann Brook".

 Some of the men who were forced to live in these conditions possessed construction skills, and were able to build their houses out of stone.
 Most people, however, resorted to building their residences out of wood from crates, cardboard, scraps of metal, or whatever materials were available to them.
 They usually had a small stove, bedding and a couple of simple cooking implements.
 Men, women, and children alike lived in Hoovervilles.
 Most of these unemployed residents of the Hoovervilles relied on public charities or begged for food from those who had housing during this era.

 Democrats coined other similar terms that were jabs at Herbert Hoover: "Hoover blankets" were old newspapers used as blanketing, a "Hoover flag" was an empty pocket turned inside out, "Hoover leather" was cardboard used to line a shoe when the sole wore through, and a "Hoover wagon" was an automobile with horses hitched to it (often with the engine removed).

 After 1940, the economy recovered, unemployment fell, and shanty housing eradication programs destroyed all the Hoovervilles.